Why would you downgrade your iOS version?

 - My device boots for 10 seconds then it bootloops.
 This is the dreaded “fortnight” (not Fortnite) bug.
 It occurs if you downgrade below iOS 12.2 with FutureRestore.
 The restore technically succeeds, but SEP is in a broken state.
 The bug only occurs if you have a passcode set up.
 It’s called a “fortnight bug” because the issues start appearing 2 weeks or 14 days after the FutureRestore downgrade was carried.
 There are workarounds through backups, but none are easy.
 The best way would be to NOT set a passcode if you go below iOS 12.2.

 - I get ERROR: unable to receive a message from FDR.
-Could indicate SEPOS or Baseband incompatibility.
+This could indicate SEPOS or Baseband incompatibility.

 - I am stuck in the “Update Completed” screen.
 Use iMazing (the free edition) to bypass that.